MehdiRaash/what-How-is-Web-Worker/README.md

 ## preface

-JavaScript is single threaded which the host environment provide and manage that thread.
+JavaScript is single threaded which the host environment(for example a browser) provide and manage that thread.